gotthardp/lorawan-server/doc/Installation.md

  * Create a dedicated user by `useradd --home-dir /var/lib/lorawan-server --create-home lorawan`
  * Start the server by `systemctl start lorawan-server`

-This will put the database and the logs into `/var/lib/lorawan-server`.
+This will put the database into `/var/lib/lorawan-server` and server logs into `/var/log/lorawan-server`.

 ### Using the Binary Release on Windows